geeksforsocialchange/gfsc-v3/content/blog/2023/raftt-design-blog-2/index.md

 These people have shared their stories, verbally and/or in writing, and after one final push with one last event in late 2022, as well as a workshop with our already recruited storytellers to facilitate more memory sharing, GFSC is cracking on with the task of actually figuring out the shape of the final outcome, based on the source material we have to work with.
 The site will be going live, and shared with the public, at the end of May!

 The process of getting to this point has been so interesting, as well as challenging.
 The insights we've gained along the way will go on to inform our approach to future projects.

-___
+---

-1. Benbow, S. (2022). *An evaluation of community heritage projects to consider how successful they are at achieving their aims* [Unpublished master's thesis].
+1. Benbow, S. (2022). _An evaluation of community heritage projects to consider how successful they are at achieving their aims_ [Unpublished master's thesis].
 University of York

 {{<kofi "Want to support our local history work?
 Support us with a donation.">}}